gtd/csv_builder/README.md

 ## Contributions

 As of version 2.0 this gem has a rudimentary spec suite for Rails 3.
 The test suite has been run under both Ruby 1.8 and 1.9.
 The requirements are in the Gemfile within the test spec directory.
-So first you can run:
+You will need Bundler installed and then you can run:

-    cd spec/rails_app && bundle install
+    cd spec/rails_app && bundle install && cd ../..

 To install the main testing requirements.
 Then return back to the root directory and run: